 When to see a doctor

 Your digestive tract contains a complex system of organs that converts the food you eat into energy and removes the waste that your body can't digest.
-Sphincter muscles, external and internal, in ...
+Internal and external sphincter muscles serve as ...

 A number of factors may increase your risk of developing fecal incontinence, including: